some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 All Transport Protocol Bindings shall support transporting more than one SOME/IP message in a Transport Layer PDU (i.e. UDP packet or TCP segment).
-This is called nPDU feature (Zugkonzept) and support shall cover receiving and sending.
+This is called nPDU feature and support shall cover receiving and sending.

 .. feat_req:: 🎯
     :id: feat_req_someip_741